uni-teubingen/modern-search-engines-project/README.md

+How to Start the application via Docker

+1. Download Docker
+2. Clone Repository
-How to start the application: Go into the root folder where the docker-compose.yml file is located.
-Open a Terminal in this folder and execute the command -> docker compose up --build -d
+3. Go into root Folder where them docker-compose.yml file is located and execute command: docker compose ip --build -d

-To undo the containers use command: docker compose down
+4. If you want to decompose use docker compose down